pytroll/fogpy/doc/source/quickstart.rst

 |              Cloud mask                |               Low cloud mask           |         Low cloud mask + Fog RGB       |
 +----------------------------------------+----------------------------------------+----------------------------------------+

+It looks like the cloud mask works correctly, except of some missclassified snow pixels in the Alps.
+But this is not a problem due to the snow filter which successfully masked them out later in the algorithm.
-It looks like the cloud mask works correctly and low cloud areas that are found by the algorithm fit quite good to the fog RGB yellowish areas.
+Interestingly low cloud areas that are found by the algorithm fit quite good to the fog RGB yellowish areas.

 On a foggy night ...
 =================================